Teams, tales and tips – a guide to the local game

 This is football as it used to be, more akin to Annan and Dumfries just over the border than watching a game in the new-builds of Morecambe or Fleetwood, the footballing communities of north-west Lancashire the same distance from Carlisle as Newcastle at the other end of Hadrian’s Wall.

 This is as remote as it gets in English League football.
-Cumbrian rivals Workington dropped out of the old Fourth Division in 1977, replaced by Wimbledon.
-Barrow lost the re-election vote in 1972 but are currently knocking on the door of the 92 after 45 years.
+While Barrow in the far south of Cumbria regained Football League status in 2020, it was only after half a century out in the wilderness.
+Closer rivals Workington dropped out of the old Fourth Division in 1977, to be replaced by Wimbledon.

 Workington, in fact, was where the game first took root in what was then Cumberland.
 A form of medieval rugby had been played there for centuries but the modern game arrived from the cradle of English football, Dronfield.
 Home of Sheffield FC, the world’s oldest team, this industrial community in north Derbyshire near Sheffield sent Workington 1,500 steelworkers, who popularised the game and formed Workington AFC.